Graduate Student Society Open Access Award (GSSOAA)

 The Graduate Student Society Open Access Award acknowledges graduate students who have published work in gold open access journals.
 Our aim is to increase the visibility and prestige of such publications and support the open access movement’s ability to effectively disseminate research findings.
 GSSOAA is jointly funded and administered by the GSS and the SFU Library and will consist of up to 10 awards at $100 each.

-Applications will be accepted from August 21st, 2017 until October 6th, 2017, and the award winners will be announced the week of Oct 23rd, 2017 in conjunction with Open Access Week 2017.
+Te application deadline has been extended until Friday, October 13th, 2017, and the award winners will be announced the week of Oct 23rd, 2017 in conjunction with Open Access Week 2017.

 - Must be a current SFU graduate student or recent graduate (within 1 year of convocation)